Aliases for HRG Gene

 GeneCards Summary for HRG Gene

 HRG (Histidine-Rich Glycoprotein) is a Protein Coding gene.
-Diseases associated with HRG include thrombophilia due to hrg deficiency and hereditary thrombophilia due to congenital histidine-rich glycoprotein deficiency.
-Among its related pathways are Hemostasis and Hemostasis.
-GO annotations related to this gene include heparin binding and serine-type endopeptidase inhibitor activity.
+Diseases associated with HRG include hereditary thrombophilia due to congenital histidine-rich glycoprotein deficiency and thrombophilia due to hrg deficiency.
+Among its related pathways are Hemostasis and Response to elevated platelet cytosolic Ca2+.
+GO annotations related to this gene include receptor binding and heme binding.